 Understanding how a chainsaw works is essential for beginner users, and that starts with a thorough explanation of the parts of a chainsaw.
-In this guide, I have put together a quick summary of all the critical components so that you can understand what is happening when you pick up your first chainsaw.
+In this guide, I have compiled a quick summary of all the critical components so you can understand what is happening when you pick up your first chainsaw.

-This doesn’t go into all the details of the intricate machinery involved in creating these complex devices, but it is enough so that you can compare options at your local hardware store and talk sense with their sales staff.
+This doesn’t go into all the intricate machinery involved in creating these complex devices, but it is enough to compare options at your local hardware store and talk sense with their sales staff.

 Let’s start off by looking at this illustration of a chainsaw and the main chainsaw parts: